williamDalston/schrodingers-cat-website/content/articles/qc-experiment-001.md

 Some experiments are happening now (lithium isotopes, microtubule-anesthesia).
 Others might be feasible within years (quantum IIT with improved quantum computers).
 Some are far in the future (artificial quantum consciousness, brain entanglement detection).

 The field is moving from pure theory to experimental science.
-Even negative results will be valuable—they'll tell us which theories are wrong and which paths to abandon.
+Even negative results will be valuable they'll tell us which theories are wrong and which paths to abandon.

 ## Why This Matters